-Use the joystick of your wheelchair as a mouse to control your computer, compatible tablets, and smartphones that are cursor-controlled.
+Use the joystick of a wheelchair as a mouse to control computer, compatible tablets, and smartphones that are cursor-controlled (does not include iDevices).
 With no additional adjustment, you can control and access applications in a simple, accurate, and comfortable way.
 Quick and easy to install over the original joystick

 The wireless ring allows the user to toggle between different devices with a patterned movement of the joystick.
 The wireless ring is connected to a transmitter paired to the receiver, which is plugged to the device that you want to control.
 Each transmitter can be paired up to 4 receivers to be used with different devices or in different places.